Jewish Person of the Week – David Kaplinsky

-In grew up in New Orleans, Louisiana.
+I grew up in New Orleans, Louisiana.
 I moved to Chicago in 2006 a year after Hurricane Katrina, and lived in the South Loop with my family.
-After college, I moved back to Lakeview.
+After a year back in New Orleans after college, I moved back to Chicago, this time in Lakeview.

 Where did you go to school?

-I went to the University of Illinois Urbana Champaign, where I majored in acting.
+I went to the University of Illinois at Urbana-Champaign, where I majored in acting.

 What do you do Jewish now?

-I am currently in the 9 week Svara Beit Midrash.
-Svara is a traditionally radical yeshivah where we learn Jewish texts and Talmud.
-People of all ages investigate to get some new meaning and some old meaning.
-They have a whole method.
-I also attend Rose Crown Minyan, a lay led (no Rabbi officiating) Egalitarian minyan every Shabbat.
-Every Saturday morning at 9:30am.
-It’s a great community made up of 100 people a week including young adults, young families and some older folks.
-There are a lot of kids.
+I am currently in the 9-week S&M (Svara + Mishkan) Beit Midrash.
+Svara is a “traditionally radical” yeshiva where people of all ages learn a part of a Talmud text, going one word at a time to discover some new meaning and some old meaning.
+I also attend Rose Crown Minyan, a lay-led (no Rabbi officiating) egalitarian minyan that’s hosted at Anshe Emet Synagogue on Shabbat mornings at 9:30am.
+It’s a great community made up of about 100 people a week including young adults, families, and older folks.
+There are a lot of kids these days.
 It spans the ages.